AndersenLab/VCF-kit/docs/genome.md

 # Usage

-The `vk genome` command can be used to download and prepare reference genomes for use with other tools within `vcf-kit`.
+The `vk genome` command can be used to download and prepare reference genomes for use with other tools within `vcf-kit`. `vcf-kit` will do the following when downloading a reference genome:

+1. Download the reference genome.
+1. If downloaded from NCBI, `vcf-kit` will attempt to replace chromosomes names with shorthand descriptors of if possible (_e.g._ Chromosome I).
+1. Unzip the gzipped reference and re-compress using `bgzip`.
+1. Create a `bwa` index.
+1. Create a `samtools` index.
+1. Create a `blast` database.
+1. Remove temporary file names.

 ## Setup Genomes